Mean-Field Limit Derivation of a Monokinetic Spray Model with Gyroscopic Effects: Introduction

 For sub-coulombic interactions, that is $|K(x)|, |x||\nabla K(x)| \leq C|x|^{-\alpha}$ with $0 < \alpha < d-1$, the mean-field limit was proved by Hauray in \cite{Hauray} assuming $\div(K) = 0$ and using a Dobruschin-type approach.
 It was also used by Carillo, Choi and Hauray to deal with the mean-field limit of some aggregation models in \cite{CarrilloChoiHauray,CarrilloChoiHauraySalem}.

-In \cite{Duerinckx} Duerinckx gave an other proof of the mean-field limit of several Riesz interaction gradient flows using a "modulated energy" that was introduced by Serfaty in \cite{Serfaty2017}.
-Together they also gave a mean-field limit of Ginzburg-Landau vortices with pinning and forcing effects in \cite{DuerinckxSerfaty}.
+In \cite{Duerinckx} Duerinckx gave another proof of the mean-field limit of several Riesz interaction gradient flows using a "modulated energy" that was introduced by Serfaty in \cite{Serfaty2017}.
+Together they also established the mean-field limit of Ginzburg-Landau vortices with pinning and forcing effects in \cite{DuerinckxSerfaty}.